Man biking across country to help at-risk youth, plans to end tour in St. Pete

 PINELLAS COUNTY, Fla.
-(WFLA)- 40-year-old cyclist, Noah Ehlert, has covered a lot of ground and not just on his bike.
+(WFLA) – Forty-year-old cyclist Noah Ehlert has covered a lot of ground and not just on his bike.

 “I have lived in Florida, lived in Oklahoma, lived in Wisconsin.
 I was in foster care from three months to almost three-years-old.
 There was a lot of struggles in the home.
 Those things escalated as the years went on,” said Ehlert.